learn-co-curriculum/iOS-careers-interviewing-apps-you-built/README.md

 #### Examples:

-> Our app uses Nokogiri to scrape major news sites and aggregates the most popular titles.
+> Our app uses Firebase Database to provide real-time chat communication

-> Our app connects to all the major social networking APIs like Twitter and Pinterest to create a holistic profile of each user.

-> Our app uses ActionMailer to send emails every time a user subscribes.
+> Our app uses CoreData to save a user's places of interest to their device.

 If you collaborated on a team project, make sure you fully understand what features your partners built.
 Interviewers won’t always know what components you were responsible for so you want to be prepared for everything.